 Circumstances where an EPC may not be required Guidance 26 issued by the Ministry of Housing, notes that an EPC is not required where the landlord (or the seller, if relevant) can demonstrate that the building is any of the following:

 • A building that is officially protected as part of a designated environment or because of their special architectural or historic merit where compliance with certain minimum energy efficiency requirements would unacceptably alter their character or appearance;

 • A building used as places of worship and for religious activities;

 • A temporary building with a planned time of use of two years or less;

 • Industrial sites, workshops, non-residential agricultural buildings with low energy demand and non-residential agricultural buildings which are in use by a sector covered by a national sectoral agreement on energy performance;

 • Stand-alone buildings with a total useful floor area of less than 50m² (i.e. buildings entirely detached from any other building); or

 • HMO’s (Houses in Multiple Occupation, for example, these can be bedsits, hostels, shared houses etc) which have not been subject to a sale in the previous ten years, or which have not been let as a single rental in the past ten years.

-Specialists in EPCS CC Ltd said – Energy Performance Certificates are designed to inform prospective tenants or buyers about the energy performance of a property and offer advice on improving the efficiency.
+We spoke to Specialists in EPCs CC Ltd who said – Energy Performance Certificates are designed to inform prospective tenants or buyers about the energy performance of a property and offer advice on improving the efficiency.
 Valid for 10 years upon completion, buildings require EPC reports to be conducted when they are either being sold or rented out.
 From lower energy bills to reducing your environmental impact, there are plenty of reasons why a good EPC rating is important when renting, buying or selling your property.
 Making your dwelling more desirable, a high EPC rating is an appealing factor to potential tenants or buyers, assuring them the property is energy efficient and boasts lower fuel maintenance costs.